 There will come a day when you will need to move your WordPress website to a new domain.
 Or perhaps, for you, that day has come already.
 Migrating your WordPress website to another domain is a straightforward process.
 However, you need to get it right, else you risk losing the search traffic you’ve built.

 Before moving WordPress to a new domain, there has to be a strong reason to do so.
 In this article, we will review the reasons that make such a move necessary.
-Most importantly, you will get a step by step, detailed guide for migrating your WordPress website to another domain without losing search traffic.
+Most importantly, you will get a step by step, detailed guide for migrating your website to another domain without losing search traffic.

 In This Article: